 All nursing students take standardized achievement tests throughout the curriculum.
 The ATI Content Mastery Series (CMS) program is utilized in the ATC Nursing Program.
-ATI stands for Assessment

-Technologies Institute (ATI).
+ATI stands for Assessment Technologies Institute (ATI).
 ATI is an Assessment-Driven Review (ADR) designed to increase student pass rates on the nursing licensing exam and lower program attrition.
 These standardized exams will count between 10 and 20% of the grade in the class and will be included in the exam component of the class which constitutes a minimum of 80% of the course grade.
 Grading will be specified in the course syllabus.
-A Level 2 will be the benchmark for all Content Mastery exams.
+A Level 2 will be the benchmark for all Content Mastery exams that are level scored.
 Students in specific courses throughout the curriculum who do not achieve the benchmark on the 1st Proctored Exam must remediate and retake the exam as dictated in the course syllabus.
+A standardized exam which tests critical thinking is administered after a student has been admitted to the ADN program and is re-administered later in the curriculum.